visioforge/.Net-SDK-s-samples/Media Blocks SDK/Avalonia/Simple Player/readme.md

 # Media Blocks SDK .Net - Avalonia Simple Player Demo

-Simple Player Demo is a media player application that uses the Media Blocks SDK .Net to play media files in Avalonia applications.
-It is a good starting point for building your media player application.
+The provided code snippet outlines the implementation of a simple media player using Avalonia UI framework and VisioForge's media handling capabilities.
+This application demonstrates the initialization, configuration, and control of media playback, including video and audio streams, through a user-friendly interface.
+It showcases key functionalities such as selecting a media file, playing, pausing, resuming, and stopping the media, as well as adjusting volume and playback speed.
+The application leverages the VisioForge Media Blocks SDK for media operations, including rendering audio and video, handling media sources, and managing playback timelines, providing a comprehensive example of integrating complex media functionalities within an Avalonia-based application.

 ## Features